 3. Change your mindset.

-This is a big one.
+This is an important part of learning how to tell a guy you like him.
 Often, the hardest part about sharing your feelings with someone is the worry that they won’t like you back—that you’ll be exposed because you said it first and when they don’t reciprocate you look dumb for it or you’re worth less, somehow.
 While it never feels good to be rejected, remember that it doesn’t mean anything other than he wasn’t interested.
 Don’t let it devastate you, and remember you always bring value to the table—that hasn’t changed.

 4. Be bold.